Distributed Wasserstein Barycenters via Displacement Interpolation: Abstract

 \section{Abstract}

 Consider a multi-agent system whereby each agent has an initial probability measure.
 In this paper, we propose a distributed algorithm based upon stochastic, asynchronous and pairwise exchange of information and displacement interpolation in the Wasserstein space.
 We characterize the evolution of this algorithm and prove it computes the Wasserstein barycenter of the initial measures under various conditions.
 One version of the algorithm computes a standard Wasserstein barycenter, i.e., a barycenter based upon equal weights; and the other version computes a randomized Wasserstein barycenter, i.e., a barycenter based upon random weights for the initial measures.
-Finally, we specialize our results to Gaussian distributions and draw a connection with the modeling of opinion dynamics in mathematical sociology.
+Finally, we specialize our algorithm to Gaussian distributions and draw a connection with opinion dynamics.

 \blfootnote{ This work is supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under grant number W911NF-15-1-0577.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.} \blfootnote{Pedro Cisneros-Velarde (e-mail: pacisne@gmail.com) and Francesco Bullo (e-mail: bullo@ucsb.edu) are with the University of California, Santa Barbara.}